Gunivers/Bookshelf/docs/math.md

 :Inputs:

    (execution) `as <entities>`
-   : the entities you want to perform the calculation on
+   : The entities you want to perform the calculation on

    (score) `@s bs.var0`
-   : the number from which you want to calculate the next power of 2
+   : The number from which you want to calculate the next power of 2

 :Output:

    (score) `@s bs.res0`
-   : the result of the calculation
+   : The result of the calculation

 :Example: